 The Academic Summer Program (ASP) provides an opportunity for incoming students to gain skills that will help them adjust to the academic and social aspects of George School life.

 While attending classes taught by George School faculty, students will build academic skills such as note taking, time management, paragraph development, using and recognizing rhetorical patterns, active listening, critical thinking, and close reading.
-The Academic Summer Program is a boarding program for both new day and boarding students.
+The Academic Summer Program is a boarding program for both new day and new boarding students.

 Modeled after an actual academic week at George School, students reside in a dormitory and attend classes daily.
 Through supervised evening study halls, students are encouraged to practice the skills they learn in classes each day.
 Resident faculty members and upper-class student counselors will be on hand to assist students and monitor the dormitories.